Suchet-Agg/Movie-Recommender/README.md

 Movie Recommender System

-***THE PROJECT DOESN'T WORK COMBINED AS A UNIT FOR NOW, BUT THE BACKEND AND FRONTEND WORK INDIVIDUALLY***
+***THE PROJECT DOESN'T WORK COMBINED AS A UNIT FOR NOW, BUT THE BACKEND AND FRONTEND WORK INDIVIDUALLY I WILL TRY AND KEEP THIS REPO UDPDATED***
 -------------------------------------------------------------------------------------
 ------------This is a Simple Implementation of a Movie Recommender System------------
 -------------------------------------------------------------------------------------